moodle-an-hochschulen/moodle-block_people/README.md

 Requirements
 ------------

-This plugin requires Moodle 2.9+
+This plugin requires Moodle 3.0+

 Changes
 -------

+* 2016-01-01 - Check compatibility for Moodle 3.0, no functionality change
 * 2015-08-21 - Change My Moodle to Dashboard in language pack
 * 2015-08-18 - Check compatibility for Moodle 2.9, no functionality change
 * 2015-01-29 - Improve layout and remove link to profile when user does not see profile icons